skebila/TeslaClone/README.md

 # TeslaClone
-This if a clone of the Tesla website but in the form of a react-native mobile application
+This is a clone of the Tesla website but in the form of a react-native mobile application